SONINJE/TIL_HTML/README.md

 ## Requirements

-FOr Buliding and running the application you need:
+For Buliding and running the application you need:
 + [Visual Code](https://code.visualstudio.com, "
 Please follow the installation guide")
 +